-The Seminary Ridge Museum is housed in the oldest building on the Gettysburg campus of the United Lutheran Seminary.
+The Seminary Ridge Museum and Education Center is housed in the oldest building on the Gettysburg campus of the United Lutheran Seminary.
 Below is a list of milestone dates in the building's history.

 1826: Samuel Simon Schmucker establishes a Lutheran Seminary in Gettysburg, PA.
 The first classes are held in the Gettysburg Academy building on High Street in Gettysburg.